Department of Sustainable Agroforestry

-The Jane Goodall Institute program had identified important issues related to sustainable agroforestry that needed to be addressed in order to successfully help the chimpanzee population and their habitat: forest fragmentation, deforestation, forest fires, the increase of cultivatable land and an increase of livestock density, among others.
+The Jane Goodall Institute program had identified important issues related to sustainable agroforestry that needed to be addressed in order to successfully help the conservation of the chimpanzee population and their habitat: forest fragmentation, deforestation, forest fires, the increase of cultivatable land and an increase of livestock density, among others.
 All of these factors drive the destruction of forests and, as a result, the destruction of the habitat of groups of Pan troglodytes verus, a critically endangered chimpanzee subspecies.

-During the first period, a way to counter problems and threats were planned in the area of the Dindéfélo Community Nature Reserve (RNCD), especially the Nandoumary valley, one of the areas most affected by deforestation.
+During the first period, ways to counter problems and threats were planned in the area of the Dindéfélo Community Nature Reserve (RNCD), especially the Nandoumary valley, one of the areas most affected by deforestation.
 Work was done to recognize the agricultural and livestock system in the area, which would provide the foundation for the Department of Sustainable Agroforestry.

-These studies allow the Department to make decisions based on scientifically data.
+These studies allow the Department to make decisions based on scientific data.
 The Department completed the first forest inventory of the Dindéfélo Community Nature Reserve following this procedure, in collaboration with the Universidad de Huelva and the UPM, as well as baseline studies in the following areas:

-- Fires, in collaboration with the UPM
+- Bushfires, in collaboration with the UPM

 - Agricultural and livestock systems